 On average, you will pay $160 with 10-15 employees.
 We were quoted $179.86 monthly for 11 employees for payroll and HR Plus; that is a $10 per employee fee in addition to payroll fees.
 (ADP charges a fee each time you run payroll.)
 There is also a $25 set-up fee that is usually waived with a contract.
 All quotes are customized per your business location, number of employees, frequency of running payroll, etc. The ADP Vantage HCM plan is for mid-sized to large businesses and comes with many customizable features.
 Most small businesses will start with the RUN Powered by ADP cloud-based program; this design helps you move up to another ADP program when/if your company grows.

 ADP generally offers customers two free months and reduced-rate contracts to sign a yearly contract.
 Each contract is different, but most contracts request a 12-month commitment and are paid upfront.
 There is no termination fee, but there are no refunds for canceled contracts.

 RUN Powered By ADP

 RUN has four different levels of pricing depending on your needs: the Essential Plan, Enhanced Plan, Complete Plan, and HR Plus Plan.
-Based on our research, it appears that there is $20-$50 per month increase on pricing depending on which level of RUN you use.
+Based on our research, it appears that there is a $20-$50 per month increase on pricing depending on which level of RUN you use.
 All of the RUN plans, however, include the following: